-Rosh Chodesh Iyar begins Motzai Shabbos (Saturday night), the 7th of May, and lasts for two days.
+Rosh Chodesh Iyar begins Tuesday night, the 25th of April, and lasts for two days.

 The period known as The Omer occurs during this month.
 During part of The Omer, we commemorate thousands of Rabbi Akiva’s students who died in a plague.
 The Talmud teaches that the plague occurred because the students did not treat each other with proper respect.

 This month, we focus on treating others well and enhancing our relationship with them.